-Burger King hacks including £2.90 off a 'Bacon Double Cheeseburger' every time
+Burger King hacks including FREE Whopper & £2 off a 'Bacon Double Cheeseburger' every time

 If Burger King takes the crown as your favourite fast food joint (or is one of them), then we've a right royal rundown of tips and tricks to help make sure you don't pay a whopper of a price...

 As Burger King is a franchise, its prices vary somewhat by location.
-In this guide, we've used the prices we found at the Burger King nearest MSE Towers, in London, which may differ slightly from your local restaurant.
-Yet the general principle of each of these MoneySaving tips and tricks should remain the same.
+You may find that the prices we've used below differ slightly from your local restaurant, yet the general principle of each of these MoneySaving tips and tricks should remain the same.

 On the King Saver menu, you can order a Double Cheeseburger for £1.49.
 All that's missing from that, to convert it into a Bacon Double Cheeseburger, is the bacon – but you can actually add bacon to any burger for an extra 40p-50p, depending on the branch.

-So order a Double Cheeseburger and ask to add bacon, and you can get the same thing for less than £2, better than half-price.
+So order a Double Cheeseburger and ask to add bacon, and you can get the same thing for less than £2, about half-price.